 - C) Second category enterprise – in the amount of GEL 5,000.

-ExpatHub accountants are prepped and ready to help you with the above reporting requirements.
+ExpatHub accountants are prepped and ready to help you with all of the above reporting requirements.

 Additional Technical Details